mindofai/mindofai.github.io/_posts/2017-06-29-Mobile DevOps Event: An Agile, Efficient and Iterative Mobile Development Journey.md

 **Training Schedule:**

-8:00am - 9:00am - Registration
+8:00am - 9:00am - Registration <br>
-9:00am - 9:15am - Welcome Remarks
+9:00am - 9:15am - Welcome Remarks <br>
-9:15am - 10:00am - Opportunities in Mobile Devops
+9:15am - 10:00am - Opportunities in Mobile Devops <br>
-10:00am - 10:30am - VSTS: Source Control Management Overview
+10:00am - 10:30am - VSTS: Source Control Management Overview <br>
-10:30am - 11:00am - Visual Studio Mobile Center's Lifecycle Service (Build - Test - Distribute)
+10:30am - 11:00am - Visual Studio Mobile Center's Lifecycle Service (Build - Test - Distribute) <br>
-11:00am - 11:30am - Visual Studio Mobile Center's Monitoring Service (Crash and Analytics)
+11:00am - 11:30am - Visual Studio Mobile Center's Monitoring Service (Crash and Analytics) <br>
-11:30am - 12:00nn - Azure Mobile App's Push Notification Service
+11:30am - 12:00nn - Azure Mobile App's Push Notification Service <br>
-12:00pm - 1:00pm - Lunch
+12:00pm - 1:00pm - Lunch <br>
 1:00pm - 5:00pm - Workshop

 This FREE event will be held on Saturday, **July 15, 2017, 8:00AM - 5:00PM in the Visayas and Mindanao rooms of Microsoft Philippines, 8th Floor, 6750 Makati Ave., Makati City, Philippines**.

+To register and to see more details, check out [this link](https://www.eventbrite.com/e/mobile-devops-an-agile-efficient-and-iterative-mobile-development-journey-tickets-34394028465).

 Nope, this isn't gonna happen monthly YET.
 But, I promise that this will be the first of many.
 This will be a great opportunity for Microsoft to spread the latest technologies and teach students and professionals how to develop applications using their Mobile .NET technologies.